Samsy/fetch-loader/README.md

 ----------

-An incredibly very simple fetch assets loader that load every file as a blob and return a media element ( image / video / sound )
+An incredibly very simple fetch assets loader that load every file as a blob and return a media element ( image / video / sound / json )

 ```js